DAVID J. WILLIS ATTORNEY

 RESIDENTIAL SALES CONTRACTS IN TEXAS

-Why, might one ask, involve an attorney in preparing or advising on a residential sales contract when this form is available online without charge, and it will be completed by your broker who is trained and licensed to do the job?
+Why, might one ask, involve an attorney in preparing or advising on a sales contract when the TREC form is available online without charge, and it is often completed by agents and brokers who are trained and licensed to do the job?
 Because lawyers can modify the actual language of the form to favor their clients and brokers cannot.
-Brokers are limited to checking the appropriate boxes, filling in the blanks, and attaching addenda.
+Brokers are limited to checking the appropriate boxes, filling in the blanks, and attaching required addenda.
 They are not permitted to materially alter the text of the contract.
 That is considered the practice of law and is a task for lawyers only.

 Unfortunately, many realtors attempt to steer their clients away from attorneys, fearing that the attorney will "kill the deal."
 This is almost never the case when an experienced real estate lawyer is involved.
-He or she knows the difference between what changes are "reasonable" and what is not – and could not stay in business with a reputation for killing deals.
+The attorney knows the difference between what changes are "reasonable" and what is not – and could not stay in business with a reputation for killing deals.
 Likewise, meticulous and ethical realtors should see the wisdom of suggesting that a client obtain legal advice, particularly when a transaction has non-standard aspects.
-This benefits the client and also shifts potential liability away from the realtor.
+This benefits the client and also shifts potential liability away from the realtor or the investor.

 It is particularly important for persons who are using an "intermediary" realtor (i.e., there is only one realtor in the transaction) to get independent advice and opinion.
 Who else is going to exclusively represent one´s interests, without any other stake in the transaction?